gschroe/schroderlab-collection/README.md

 ### **Initial Volume from Distance-Matrix Ordering**

 `initial_volume_distance_matrix/`
 Computes a pairwise distance matrix between 2D class averages, orders them along the fibril trajectory, and constructs an initial volume using this ordering.
-This is an alternative to stitching and can work better when the dataset contains many short or noisy class averages.
+This is an alternative to stitching images by optimizing image overlap.

 ---